aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 title: Optimizing PDF Extraction for Building a Robust RAG
 date: 2024-09-11 00:32:13
 tags: RAG Evaluation
+description: This blog presents an experiment illustrating how high-quality PDF extraction can significantly improve RAG performance.
+It highlights that improving PDF extraction may be just as important as enhancing embedding models.
 categories: sample-posts
 author: Aixiu An
 tabs: true